Montgomery County, Virginia

 • 2007 - Population reached over 90,000.

-This timeline provides a concise overview of the key events in the history of Montgomery County, Virginia.
+This timeline provides a condensed summary of the historical journey of Montgomery County, Virginia.